Not sure if Ben’s Soft Pretzels is right for you?

 Potential Mitigations

-• It is critical to contact a significant number of current and former franchisees from the lists in Exhibit B to discuss their experiences and reasons for leaving.
+• Speaking with a significant number of current and especially former franchisees from the list in Exhibit B is critical; your attorney can help you prepare.

 Citations: Item 20